nikolailevshakov/scenario-examples-courses/Docker/multi-container-app/init/init.md

-Build and run a Docker container
+Build and run a multi-container application.